 Although potatoes sometimes get a bad rap because of their starchiness, many don't know how nutritious some varieties can be thanks to their high levels of potassium, fiber and vitamin C. Colorado produces a surprising variety, many grown in the San Luis Valley, that include Yukon Gold, russet, fingerling, all-blue, mountain rose (also called new) and purple majesty.

 One thing you'll probably see more of at Colorado's farmers' markets this summer is lavender.
 The state's dry, sunny climate makes it an ideal spot for growing the versatile plant.
-With prompting and education from the Lavender Association of Western Colorado and the Colorado State University Extension, growers have begun to see the benefits of growing lavender here — there are now nearly 30 growers across the state.
+With prompting and education from the Lavender Association of Western Colorado, growers have begun to see the benefits of growing lavender here — there are now nearly 30 growers across the state.
 The plant's dried bundles are great for decoration or creating sachets and potpourris, and soothing lotions, creams and soaps made with Colorado lavender oils are some of the most popular items.

 Find a Colorado Farmers' Market